Transmutation operators for Schr\"odinger equations with distributional potentials and the associated impedance equation: Introduction

 Using Polya's factorization, we reduce equation \eqref{eq:schrodingerintro} to a Dirac-type system of equations.
 Based on the results in \cite{haratumyant}, we establish the existence of the integral representation \eqref{eq:opratorintro}.
 The main properties of the operator $\mathbf{T}_f$ are analyzed, including its continuity from $L^2(-\ell,\ell)$ onto $ L^2(0,\ell)$ and from $C[-\ell,\ell]$ onto $C[0,\ell]$.
 One of our principal results is the transmutation mapping property $\mathbf{T}_f[x^k]=\varphi_f^{(k)}$, together with the SPPS and NSBF representations for the solutions of \eqref{eq:schrodingerintro}.
 Furthermore, we show that the formal powers $\{\varphi_f^{(k)}\}_{k=0}^{\infty}$ form an $L$-basis for the distributional Schr\"odinger operator \cite{camposstandard,fage}.
 From the transmutation mapping property, we demonstrated that $\mathbf{T}_f$ transmutes the operator $-\frac{d^2}{dx^2}$ into the distributional Schr\"odinger operator in the sense of Delsarte.
 As a consequence of Polya's factorization, we generalize the concept of the {\it Darboux transformed operator}, that is, the corresponding distributional equation associated with $\frac{1}{f}$, and we establish a relation between the operator $\mathbf{T}_f$ and its associated Darboux transform $\mathbf{T}_{\frac{1}{f}}$.
+The Darboux transform and its related factorization are widely used in quantum mechanics to construct pairs of supersymmetric potentials \cite{cooper} and constitute a powerful tool for the construction of exactly solutions of Sturm-Liouville problems \cite{guliyev} and transmutation operators for partial differential equations \cite{minedarboux}.

 The second part of this work is devoted to the construction of a transmutation operator for the Sturm-Liouville equation in impedance form $\mathbf{L}_f=-\frac{1}{f^2}\frac{d}{dx}f^2\frac{d}{dx}$.
 Polya's factorization establishes the equivalence between the Schr\"odinger and impedance operators via the Liouville transform $y\mapsto \frac{y}{f}$.
 Integral representations for the solutions of the impedance equation have been studied in \cite{alveberio,carroll, mineimpedance2}, where their applications to inverse spectral problems are explored.
 For the case when $f$ is of class $C^1$, it was shown in \cite{mineimpedance1} that there exists a transmutation operator that maps the second derivative into the impedance operator, in the form of the integro-differential operator